peterashwell/finding-streetsigns/README.md

 - Perhaps by writing edge\_loader
 - RESULT: This was shit.
 I don't think SIFT features like the extremeness of edges.
 Probably because they are based on gaussians
-- Try again with canny edge detection as a feature in the future
+- Try again with canny edge detection as a feature in the future, combined with template matching

 Write code to bound box the parking signs
 -----------------------------------------